-In 2016, Sea Grant celebrated 50 years of working on behalf of coastal resources and communities.
+For over 50 years, this National Sea Grant College Program has supported coastal and Great Lakes communities.
 Congressional committees have repeatedly cited Sea Grant as one of the most efficient and cost-effective programs funded by the federal government.

 In addition to addressing local challenges and opportunities, each Sea Grant program concentrates on four major focus areas:

 - Environmental literacy and workforce development

 Sea Grant programs accomplish these goals through collaborative research, education, and outreach efforts designed to apply science to real-world environmental and socioeconomic needs.

 Lake Superior, Lake Huron, Lake Michigan, Lake Erie, and Lake Ontario, along with their connecting channels, make up North America’s Great Lakes system (also known as the Laurentian Great Lakes).
 The world’s largest freshwater system, the Great Lakes are a tremendous resource shared among eight U.S. states and two Canadian provinces.
 Learn more about the Great Lakes.

 The Great Lakes Sea Grant Network includes the following Sea Grant programs:

 - Lake Champlain

 - New York